CNAG-Biomedical-Informatics/pheno-ranker/docs/patient.md

     !!!
 Question "Why the distance for `107:week_0_arm_1` is not `0` if the three cohorts are identical?"

-        Because by default we are including the `primary_key` (`id` in this case).
-Note that in _Patient Mode_ the reference vector is build with reference individuals, not with the patient.
+        In _Patient mode_, the global vector is formed using variables solely from the reference cohort(s), not the patient's.
+The `primary_key` (`id` in this context) is automatically included, leading to a distance of 1 due to the mismatch in the individual's `id` field.

-        You can exclude `id` by adding `--exclude-terms id`.
+        Note that you can exclude `id` by adding `--exclude-terms id`.

     !!!
 Abstract "Obtaining additional information on the alignments"